a Long Story Longer

 Missing the sun and complete lack of seasons, I moved back to LA for a position as Creative Director of the digital department at BLT Communications and did a bunch of work for Disney/Pixar, HBO and A&E.

-A couple of years ago I had a personal transformation that involved falling in love with the bicycle and the LA bike culture.
-This morphed into my dream project, Sweet Ride USA, my web series where a group of friends and I ride around exploring a city trying out different desserts – and burning off all the calories in the process.
-It’s a home-grown operation – I host the show, do the graphic design and branding, social media and also wrote and sang the theme song.
+A few years ago I had a personal transformation that involved falling in love with the bicycle and the LA bike culture.
+This morphed into my dream project, Sweet Ride USA, my web series where a group of friends and I ride around exploring a city trying out different desserts — and burning off all the calories in the process.
+It’s a home-grown operation — I host the show, do the graphic design and branding, social media and also wrote and sang the theme song.
 Bicycling Magazine recently featured us in an eight-page spread.
 As we keep working to grow the show, we’re shopping the show to get it on broadcast TV or an online network.
 Hey, there are plenty of redneck beard shows, there’s definitely room for Sweet Ride USA.

-Recently, I sold my car and am living the carfree life.
+A few years ago, I sold my car and am living the carfree life.
 I hit a point of maximum frustration with sitting in a metal box for hours every week and spending money to keep a machine chugging along that’s just burning off our planet’s resources, when I could be burning off fat and enjoying my commute with an unequaled sense of freedom.

 Far be it from me to accurately tell you what’s next, but if I have anything to do with it, it involves moving to Maui and opening up a breakfast/dessert cafe in the not-to-to distant future.